 Buckshaw Village Nursery was formed and built in July 2011 to provide leading day nursery care for children from birth to 5 years.
 The main aim of the nursery is to create a secure environment where the children can gain a foundation in education and social skills, preparing them for school.

 We received an ‘Outstanding in all Areas’ grading from Ofsted at our initial Inspection within the first year of opening.
-At our second Inspection in May 2016 we once again received the same grade which is a testament to the knowledge of our Early Years practitioners led by an inspirational management team.
+At our subsequent Inspections in May 2016 and January 2022, we once again received the same grade which is a testament to the knowledge of our Early Years practitioners led by an inspirational management team.

 All our nursery Practitioners are qualified in Early Years Care and Education; they are also qualified in Safeguarding to ensure we recognise their roles and responsibilities of keeping children safe.
 We also have two Senior Practitioners qualified to a higher level who take the lead in any concerns raised.